Adriansillo/test-challenge-java/README.md

 ## Scenario
 We are a shoe shop and we recently open a new store, it brings with a new challege in terms of customer managment, we need to centralize the information in order to syncronize the operational data between all stores.

-We use OpenPay as Payment Service Provider, fortunatly OpenPay has an API to create, update and retrieve Customers.
+We use OpenPay as Payment Service Provider, fortunately OpenPay has an API to create, update and retrieve Customers.

 The engineering team is creating a new Web App where the employees of all stores can manage Customer's info, they are in charge of
 * Listing all Customers